Amp Price Tops $0.0033 on Top Exchanges (AMP)

 Amp Profile

 Amp’s genesis date was September 8th, 2020.
 Amp’s total supply is 99,213,408,535 tokens and its circulating supply is 36,271,610,691 tokens.
+The Reddit community for Amp is https://reddit.com/r/amptoken and the currency’s Github account can be viewed here.
+Amp’s official website is amptoken.org.
 The official message board for Amp is medium.com/amptoken.
-The Reddit community for Amp is https://reddit.com/r/amptoken and the currency’s Github account can be viewed here.
 Amp’s official Twitter account is @amptoken and its Facebook page is accessible here.
-The official website for Amp is amptoken.org.

 Buying and Selling Amp

-It is usually not presently possible to purchase alternative cryptocurrencies such as Amp directly using US dollars.
-Investors seeking to acquire Amp should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Amp using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Amp directly using US dollars.
+Investors seeking to trade Amp should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Amp using one of the exchanges listed above.

 Receive News & Updates for Amp Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Amp and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.